 Candy is extremely proud to have been appointed as the first female President of the Chartered Institute of Loss Adjusters in 2013 and is still actively involved in the Institute including the Women in CILA group which she founded in 2015.

-Andy began working for Pragmaticum in 2021 after spending 7 years as a consultant at the Royal Bank of Scotland where he was responsible for the development and delivery of a structured methodology for cash redress remediation and consequential loss claim assessment from SME customers who were mis-sold Interest Rate Hedging Products and thereafter those who made complaints about the Global Restructuring Group.
+Andrew began working for Pragmaticum in 2021 after spending 7 years as a consultant at the Royal Bank of Scotland where he was responsible for the development and delivery of a structured methodology for cash redress remediation and consequential loss claim assessment from SME customers who were mis-sold Interest Rate Hedging Products and thereafter those who made complaints about the Global Restructuring Group.

-Andy has transitioned from compensator to claimant representative and leads a team of four Accountants working on insurance and bank related claims.
+Andrew has transitioned from compensator to claimant representative and leads a team of four Accountants working on insurance and bank related claims.

-Prior to 2013 Andy has been responsible for providing business change project and programme management consultancy services, specialising in financial transformation, in particular ERP systems in major banking and insurance clients.
+Prior to 2013 Andrew has been responsible for providing business change project and programme management consultancy services, specialising in financial transformation, in particular ERP systems in major banking and insurance clients.
 He is used to leading teams to deliver on time and budget on complex projects that are strategically important as well as having demanding reporting and compliance requirements.

-Andy was recruited into Pragmaticum after having sat across the table in discussing many remediation cases where despite representing the banks he displayed a balanced and fair technical evaluation of the claims presented demonstrating an independence and commitment to fair outcomes.
+Andrew was recruited into Pragmaticum after having sat across the table in discussing many remediation cases where despite representing the banks he displayed a balanced and fair technical evaluation of the claims presented demonstrating an independence and commitment to fair outcomes.